appranix/WebhookScripts/AWS/Netapp-Replication/README.md

 - If the FSx cluster is in another VPC then peer the VPCs and configure the lambda connection to the Peered VPC for the lambda to access the resources.

-### EnableNetAppReplication and DisableNetAppReplication Lambda Functions (Invoked by the `NetAppReplicationControllerLambda` Functions)
+### EnableNetAppReplicationHandler and DisableNetAppReplicationHandler Lambda Functions (Invoked by the `NetAppReplicationControllerLambda` Functions)

-- Both the `EnableNetAppReplication` and `DisableNetAppReplication` lambda functions scripts are customized and owned by the Customers based on their needs.
+- Both the `EnableNetAppReplicationHandler` and `DisableNetAppReplicationHandler` lambda functions scripts are customized and owned by the Customers based on their needs.
 - Following are the environment variables for the lambda functions